entando/entando-components/README.md

 * **Bundles** extend functionality of portal-ui core component and/or views’ functionality of the other Entando components.
 * **Plugins** extend functionality of engine, and admin-console core components.
 * **Apps** extend functionality of engine, admin-console and portal-ui core components.
 Apps are composed of business logic, and one or more views.
-A Plugin and one or more Bundles build an Entando App.

 The Entando components project, based on Apache Maven, is organized in three modules including all Entando extensions ready to use just now: